WebexCC-SA/LAB-2308/docs/task1.md

 	- Create a softphone layout and set screen pop preferences.
 	- Add the Webex Contact Center softphone to the Salesforce Sales app.
 	- Test the Webex Contact Center softphone integration in Salesforce.

+## **Create Salesforce Trail**
+- Navigate to Salesforce Developer portal:  <a href="https://www.salesforce.com/products/free-trial/developer" target="_blank">https://www.salesforce.com/products/free-trial/developer//</a> and log in and create an account

 ## **Section 1 - Configure Call Center**

 !!! warning "Attention"